-Ordinary Death - Eligibility: • Groups A/F: Death after eligibility for early retirement or 10 years of service.
+Ordinary Death - Eligibility: Groups A/F: Death after eligibility for early retirement or 10 years of service.
 Groups C/D: Death after normal retirement age or 10 years of service.
-Ordinary Death - Amount: Groups A/D/F: Maximum of reduced allowance under 100% survivor option and disability allowance under 100% disability survivor option, commencing immediately. • Group C: 70% of the allowance that would have been payable to the member plus additional allowance equal to 10% of AFC for each dependent child (up to 30%).
-Accidental Death - Eligibility: All groups - Death because of work related accident.
-Accidental Death - Amount: Groups A/D/F: Allowance equal to 25% of AFC payable to spouse. • Group C: Allowance equal to 35% of AFC payable to spouse plus 10% for each dependent child (up to 30%).
-Post-Retirement Adjustments: • Groups A/C/D: Allowances in payment for at least one year increased on each January 1 by the percentage increase in Consumer Price Index, but not more than 5%. • Group F: Same, but increase is based on half of the Consumer Price Index increase.
+Ordinary Death - Amount: Groups A/D/F: Maximum of reduced allowance under 100% survivor option and disability allowance under 100% disability survivor option, commencing immediately.
+Group C: 70% of the allowance that would have been payable to the member plus additional allowance equal to 10% of AFC for each dependent child (up to 30%).
+Accidental Death - Eligibility: All groups - Dea th because of work related accident.
+Accidental Death - Amount: Groups A/D/F: Allowance equal to 25% of AFC payable to spouse.
+Group C: Allowance equal to 35% of AFC payable to spouse plus 10% for each dependent child (up to 30%) Post-Retirement Adjustments: Groups A/C/D: Allowances in payment for at least one year increased on each January 1 by the percentage increase in Consumer Price Index, but not more than 5%.
+Group F: Same, but increase is based on half of the Consumer Price Index increase.
 Increase is based on the full Consumer Price Index increase starting in 2014 for employees retiring after July 1, 2008.
-Optional Benefit and Death after Retirement: Lifetime allowance or actuarially equivalent allowance with survivor benefit as elected by member upon retirement.
-Upon death of a Group C member, an allowance equal to 70% of the member's allowance is continue to the surviving spouse.
-Refund of Contributions: Upon termination, if the member so elects, or if no other benefit is payable, the member's accumulated contributions with interest are refunded.
-Member Contribution Rates: • Groups A/D/F: 6.65%. • Group C: 8.53%.
-Changes in Plan Provisions: There have been no changes in plan provisions since the last valuation.
+Retirement Stipend: \$25 per month pay able at the option of the Retirement Board.
+Optional Benefit and Death after Retirement: elected by member e or actuarially equivalent allowance with survivor benefit as Retirement rupon retirement.
+Upon death of a Group C member, an allowance equal to r's allowance is continue to the surviving spouse.
+Refund of Contributions: if the member so elects, or if no other benefit is payable, the member's butions with interest are refunded.
+Member Contribution Rates: Groups A/D/F: 6.65%.
+Group C: 8.53%.
+Changes in Plan Provisions: There have been n o changes in plan provisions since the last valuation.